Romy London

 Yes, matcha contains caffeine.
 A matcha latte contains roughly half the caffeine of an equally sized latte.

-What Type of Matcha does Starbucks use?
+What type of matcha does Starbucks use?

 Where Can I Buy Matcha Powder?